nom-de-guerre/RANT/README.md

-There are two directories.
+There are four directories.

 NNm, which is a very simple implementation of a RPROP+ neural network.
+There are simple examples of its use in the Examples directory.
+There are two
-It includes an example of regression and classification.
+ examples: regression and classification.
 Make all will produce sine and classify.
-The commoand line for both accepts the network architecture.
+The command line for both accepts the network architecture.
-The number of inputs are implicit as they are determined by the program.
+Try 4 3 1 for sine and 7 4 4 for classify.
+The number of inputs are implicit
+ as they are determined by the program.

 CNN is a primitive convolutional network.
-The example, digits.cc, trains with the MNIST data set and then verifies.
-It approximates the LeNet-5 CNN (C1, S2, C3, S4 and F5).
-1:1 filter to maxpool, specified maxpool to filter, and fully connected to a classifier neural network.
+It includes a few examples that train with the MNIST data set.
+There are 3 examples.  digits.cc, simpleProgram.cc and LeNet5.cc.
+The latter is a crude approximation.
+In particular it uses Softmax, not radial functions, and C5 is a NN, not a convolutional layer.